UQ-PAC/gtirb-semantics/README.md

 | symbols    | Symbols from each compilation module                                            |
 | texts      | Text sections from each compilation module                                      |

 This has been provided to make it easier to extract relevant information from the GTIRB IR when developing future tools.
-Alternatively, see the ```--json``` option in ```ddisdasm``` for producing a readable JSON representation of the GTIRB IR, although this will be extremely verbose.
+Alternatively, see the ```--json``` option in ```ddisasm``` for producing a readable JSON representation of the GTIRB IR, although this will be extremely verbose.

 This tool is easily extendable to accommodate any increased spelunking needs in the future.
 It is important to note that the spelunker will not recognise .gts files due to the structural differences.

+`scripts/debug-gts.py` is a tool for converting the .gts into a human-readable JSON format, with instruction names and opcode alongside each block of semantics.

+`scripts/proto-json.py` converts to/from GTIRB/gts and a JSON format.
+This can be useful for exploring the GTIRB output with tools such as jq.

 ## Disassembly Pipeline
 An example pipeline of disassembly -> instruction lifting -> semantic info -> compression -> serialisation -> deserialisation -> decompression is located in scripts/pipeline.sh.